 The Do You Know Bruce? exhibition series at the Wing Luke Museum provides fresh and untold perspectives on Bruce Lee’s life and his connection to the Emerald City.

 Developed in partnership with Bruce Lee’s wife and daughter and the Bruce Lee Foundation, it is the only interactive exhibition, outside of Hong Kong, featuring Bruce Lee.
-The new exhibit opened on March 9th 2018 in Seattle, WA and will continue to display through Summer 2019.
+The new exhibit, A Dragon Lives Here opened on March 10th 2018 in Seattle, WA and will continue to display through March 10th 2020.

 Local hero to global superstar to timeless inspiration

-Opening with Bruce's daughter and CEO of the Bruce Lee Foundation & Enterprises Shannon Lee, the contributing writers include: comedian and host of United Shades of America, W.Kamau Bell, One America executive director Rich Stoltz, rapper & artist Geo Quibuyen, Crosscut's managing editor Florangela Davis, Vanishing Seattle founder Cynthia Brothers, and infamous blogger Phil Yu.
+Opening with Bruce's daughter and CEO of the Bruce Lee Foundation Shannon Lee, the exhibit’s contributing writers include: comedian and host of United Shades of America, W.Kamau Bell, One America executive director Rich Stoltz, rapper & artist Geo Quibuyen, Crosscut's managing editor Florangela Davis, Vanishing Seattle founder Cynthia Brothers, and the infamous blogger Phil Yu.

 CAMPAIGN & AWARENESS

-Theres no question Bruce's spirit and legacy is alive and well across the consciousness of the socialverse, so we created a visually striking campaign that was built from the ground up and encompassed naming, branding, a visual design system, for both digital and traditional touchpoints including print, out-of-home, and of course social media.
+There’s no question Bruce's spirit and legacy is alive and well across the greater global zeitgeist, so we developed a visually striking campaign, extended from our exhibit design, that encompassed naming, branding, an original design system, for both digital and traditional touchpoints including print, out-of-home, and of course social media.